We are looking forward to welcoming fans to Brentford Community Stadium for our first season in the Premier League.

 Brentford station is the nearest step-free station.
 Chiswick station is also less than 30 minutes’ walk from the stadium on the same line.

-Gunnersbury station is the nearest station offering both the District line underground and London Overground connections.
-Fans should note that during busy times, there may be a long wait to access Gunnersbury station as it has a small platform and access will have to be restricted when there isn’t space to join the platform safely.
+Gunnersbury station is the nearest station offering both the District line underground and London Overground connections however the station is not currently opening until one hour after the final whistle.
+Fans should also note that during busy times, there may be a long wait to access Gunnersbury station as it has a small platform and access will have to be restricted when there isn’t space to join the platform safely.
 We will provide as much information as possible on the length of any delays but fans may be advised to seek an alternative station, particularly on departure from the stadium or to wait until any crowds have eased.

 Other stations that fans should consider include: